Clifford2910/CV/README.md

 https://routearound.herokuapp.com/

-**Covid 19 Tracker** - A single page web app, written in Javascript and React.js, that pulls API information about Covid-19 from several sources and presents it for the user.
+**Covid-19 Tracker** - A single page web app, written in Javascript and React.js, that pulls API information about Covid-19 from several sources and presents it for the user.
 It displays as global statistics and statistics per country.

 https://github.com/Clifford2910/covid-19_tracker.js

 **Rock, Paper, Scissors** - A web browser Rock, Paper, Scissors game, written in Ruby and Ruby on Rails.
-Can be played 1-player: vs the computer or 2-player: with a friend.
+Can be played 1-player: vs the computer, or 2-player: with a friend.

 https://github.com/Clifford2910/rps_challenge.rb